 3. Amount Used

 The amount of film you use should be only as much as is necessary to support your lesson or illustrate your point.
-Selecting film clips to be shown will strengthen the fair use argument; In some cases, digitizing an entire film could qualify as fair use.
+Selecting film clips to be shown will strengthen the fair use argument.

 4. Effect on the Market